lambdaclass/concrete/ROADMAP.md

    uninitialized-slot boundaries.
 These helpers own the E0219/E0291 family and should replace scattered per-AST `if ident then consumeVarIfExists` logic.

-   Fourth slice: represent control-flow exit modes as data.
+   Third remaining slice: represent control-flow exit modes as data.
 Branches, match arms, loops, `return`, `break value`, `continue`, `abort`, and future `noreturn` calls should produce `fallsThrough | returns | breaks(value?) |
    continues | diverges`; linear merge rules should consume that value instead of re-deriving reachability and ownership state in each path.

-   Fifth slice: define the decision-record shape and central computation for the cases already covered by the value-flow spec.
+   Fourth remaining slice: define the decision-record shape and central computation for the cases already covered by the value-flow spec.
 It is acceptable for the first implementation to be "shared computation + agreement gate" rather than a fully committed per-node record, but the roadmap target is stronger:
    Check-owned value-flow decisions become facts that later stages consume or derive mechanically, not policy they rediscover.

-   Gate: promote the linearity fuzzer into an ownership agreement gate:
+   Gate any new refactor by extending the existing ownership agreement matrix:
-   `Check ownership decision == Lower move/drop plan == interpreter consumption behavior` over the matrix above.
-Red-team by disabling one drop edge, treating a non-Copy value as Copy, treating a moved value as live, or letting Lower insert a destroy on a path Check considered already consumed.
-The gate must fail with a minimized `.con` fixture and a replay command.
-This item is a prerequisite for claiming the pipeline has first-class fact discipline: without it, the less central axes are cleaner than Concrete's own linearity model.
+   `Check ownership decision == Lower move/drop plan == interpreter consumption behavior`.
+A change that disables one drop edge, treats a non-Copy value as Copy, treats a moved value as live, or lets Lower insert a destroy on a path Check considered already consumed must fail with a minimized `.con` fixture and a replay command.

-3. Centralize capability checking and callback propagation into `CapabilityJudgment` after the type-axis core is stable.
-   Capabilities are as central to Concrete as arithmetic and source typing, but this must stay practical: **do not add algebraic effects, effect handlers, row-polymorphism syntax, implicit context, or theoretical effect-system vocabulary to the user surface.** Concrete keeps explicit authority headers:
-   `fn f(...) with(File, Network) -> T`.
-The improvement is internal:
-   `CapabilityJudgment` becomes the capability-axis sibling of `IntArith` and `TypeJudgment`, producing one decision record for why a call/expression needs authority and how that fact should be diagnosed, reported, audited, and surfaced to tools.

-   The decision record should include at least: required caps, source of the requirement (`direct_call`, `callback`, `trusted_wrapper`, `unsafe_intrinsic`, `package_import`), callee/callback parameter identity where relevant, purity (`with()` / empty cap set), evidence class, diagnostic reason, and report/audit payload.
-Check, CoreCheck, Report, audit, LSP/agent JSON, and package gates must consume this one decision instead of recomputing capability containment, callback cap propagation, Unsafe/trusted policy, or human report rows independently.

-   First slice: direct calls. **Landed 2026-07-11 (`9042b3e3`).** The satisfaction decision was already `capsContain` (#5), but the direct-call *decision record* — which caps are missing, rendered per-cap (E0240) by Check and whole-set (E0520) by CoreCheck — was open-coded per surface. `Capabilities.decideCall` (`{required, callerHas, satisfied, missing}`) + `Capabilities.missingCaps` now own it; Check (both cap-polymorphic sites), CoreCheck, and reports read the one record.
-Gate `check_capability_judgment.sh` (mutation-tested).
-DEFERRED to the callback slice: the fn-pointer anti-smuggling check (Check.lean:589) is a stricter policy (caller must hold the callee's cap *variables*), not the direct-call decision.

-   Reports slice — **Landed 2026-07-11 (`e4a9dcc0`).** The report/audit surfaces
-   recomputed capability *membership* ("does this callee declare cap X") inline at four sites (`ReportInterface`, two `Report.lean` why-traces, `ReportObligations` Unsafe count). `Capabilities.capSetHas (cs) (cap)` now owns that fact and `capSetHasUnsafe` delegates to it; the four sites route through it, so report provenance and the checker read the ONE membership fact.
-Covered by `check_capability_facts.sh`, now backed by `capSetHas`.

-   Second slice: capability-polymorphic callbacks and callable values.
-Existing callable rules stay; `CapabilityJudgment` centralizes the practical decision:
-   "this callback requires `C`, therefore the combinator/caller requires `C`."
-   Cover `for_each_with`, `for_each_ctx`, scoped callbacks, and callable values.

-   Third slice: trusted/Unsafe/package boundaries.
-Trusted wrappers, Unsafe intrinsics, externs, dependency/package capability budgets, and audit diffs should all render from the same capability decision record.
+3. Ship the remaining capability artifacts: deterministic manifests and `diff-caps`.
+   CapabilityJudgment itself is complete and recorded in the changelog: direct calls, report membership, capability-polymorphic callbacks/callables, through-pointer anti-smuggling, trusted/Unsafe facts, and the `discard` / E0294 slice are single-sourced and gated.
+The active roadmap should now track the external artifact that makes those facts reviewable.

    `diff-caps` slice — capability-surface diff as an acceptance gate (the agent-review headline for this axis, and a consumer that makes the whole